dekorateio/dekorate/readme.md

 This section provides examples on how to get started based on the framework you are using.

-> NOTE: All examples in README using latest stable version that is maintained on separate branch.
+> NOTE: All examples in README using the version that corresponds to the target branch.
-If you want to consume Dekorate with latest features please consider using latest 2.x release instead.
+> On github master that is the latest 2.x release.

 ### Hello Spring Boot